usezephyr/vue-zephyr/README.md

 **The themeable component library built for Tailwind developers.**

 For more information and documentation visit [usezephyr.com](https://usezephyr.com/).
+You can also follow us on [Twitter](https://twitter.com/usezephyr) for updates.